Get Better Quotes 35+

 Will I be charged premium for independent Contractors (subcontractors)?

-You will be liable for premium unless you have valid certificates of workers'
+You will be liable for premium for any money paid for labor unless you have valid certificates of workers'

 compensation insurance.
-Always ask for and get a valid work comp certificate prior
+Always ask for a =current work comp certificate prior

 What is a valid certificate of workers' compensation insurance?